 Another idea for getting started is to host a home workshop and I'll come along and show you some techniques.
 This is a good way to earn some free stamps and merchandise.

 Or I hold regular classes and card making sessions if you are anywhere near Avondale Heights, Vic.
 (In Melbourne's west.)

-You can pick up lots of tips by spending some time browsing the blogs (mine and others, perhaps you'd like to do a bit of blog hopping, click on the links to other stamping sites!)
+You can pick up lots of tips by spending some time browsing the blogs.
 You'll find heaps of great ideas and instructions for an endless range of cards, scrapbook pages, gift boxes and more.
 Perhaps you'll see a card you want to make that will point you in the direction of a particular set or colour choice.

 Good luck building your kit of supplies.
 If I can assist with advice or ordering please contact me.
 I'd be happy to help.